-Engaging the wider public in the debate around climate diplomacy is a strategic objective. adelphi and the German Federal Foreign Office have devised an integrated communications concept that provides comprehensive information to societies and decision-makers, with the overall aim of facilitating the debate by familiarising stakeholders with the climate diplomacy debate.
-All communication products feature a similar design so that they are intuitively recognised as part of the same concept.
-Importantly, their structure facilitates and supports the formation of regional perspectives, and allows climate diplomacy to be viewed through different lenses to ensure its relevance in various contexts - an essential element of our overall approach.
+Engaging the wider public in the debate around climate diplomacy is a strategic objective. adelphi and the German Federal Foreign Office have devised an integrated communication concept that provides comprehensive information to societies and decision-makers, with the overall aim of facilitating the debate.
+Importantly, the structure of the communication products facilitates and supports the formation of regional perspectives, and allows climate diplomacy to be viewed through different lenses to ensure its relevance in various contexts - an essential element of our overall approach.